cesarsandiford/UNCC-Fintech-Project-3/README.md

 1. In the Remix IDE, `ArtRegistry.sol` smart contract was selected.

-2. Launched a Quickstart blockchain with Ganache, and then used MetaMask and the Remix IDE to compiled and deployed the `ArtRegistry` contract.
+2. Launched a Quickstart blockchain with Ganache, and then used the private key of a wallet to import it to MetaMask and used the Remix IDE to compiled and deployed the `ArtRegistry` contract.

 ### 2. Prepare the Environment File